Weld logo

 Pros

-• Warehouse-centric: works directly on tables or dbt models
+• Warehouse-native: syncs directly from tables or dbt models

 • No-code field mapping with live previews

-• Deep dbt integration and “analytics-as-code” workflows (YAML config)
+• Deep dbt integration and support for analytics-as-code workflows

 Cons

-• Focuses only on reverse ETL—requires a separate ELT tool for ingestion
+• Reverse ETL only—requires a separate tool for ingestion and transformation

-• Complex transformations must be done upstream in the warehouse/dbt
+• Complex logic must be handled upstream in the warehouse or dbt

 Reviews & Quotes